 Lisianthus and Rose Summer Wedding Centerpiece

-We have been known to mistake lisianthus for roses, and that’s due to the similar soft feel of the petals.
-In this neutral ivory and greenery filled centerpiece by Karen’s Garden, lisianthus is paired with roses, and we love the elegant look the design creates.
-We also can’t help but notice the jasmine vine peeking through on the right-hand side.Continue to 7 of 20 below.
+People often mistake lisianthus for roses, and that’s due to the similar soft feel of the petals.
+In this neutral ivory and greenery filled centerpiece by Karen’s Garden, lisianthus is paired with roses, and the design creates a gorgeous, elegant look.
+If you look closely, you'll also notice jasmine vine peeking through on the right-hand side.Continue to 7 of 20 below.

 07 of 20

 Greenery is always appropriate for centerpieces, especially for couples who wish to take a more minimalist approach to their wedding’s design.
 Fox & Fig beautifully shows how Italian ruscus mixed together with candles can create a simple look that still packs a punch.Continue to 8 of 20 below.

 Although hydrangeas are used in wedding centerpieces throughout the year, peak blooming season is actually during the summer.
 This in-season summer flower easily transforms for any wedding’s style.
 Here, Revelation Design paired hydrangea with greenery and roses to create a luxurious, elegant look for a ballroom wedding at the Omni Amelia Island.Continue to 9 of 20 below.